-In general, the investigation and initial resolution of any alleged violation of University antidiscrimination and/or Gender-based and Sexual Misconduct policy (Stages 1 and 2) will be completed within 60 days of the filing of a complaint or the date on which the University becomes aware of a suspected violation of policy unless the University determines in its discretion that more time is required to complete the investigation.
+In general, the investigation and initial resolution of any alleged violation of University antidiscrimination and/or Gender-based and Sexual Misconduct policies (Stages 1 and 2) will be completed within 60 days of the issuance of a Notice of Investigation.
+Notice of extension is issued if the University determines, in its discretion, that more time is required to complete the investigation.

+1.4.
 Community Based Process

-Members of the Dominican University community (faculty/staff/student) are trained to implement this process for just and humane campus and to offer support.
-Confidential Victim Advocates, Mediators, Investigators, and Investigation Advocates may be any of the following members of the community: faculty, staff, and students appointed and trained by the Chief Diversity Officer and the Committee on Climate, Equity, and Inclusion.
-Each of these roles are specialized, members of the Dominican University community should serve in only one capacity during an academic year.
+Members of the Dominican University community (faculty/staff/student) are trained to implement this process for a just and humane campus and to offer support.
+Confidential Resources, Mediators, Investigators, and Investigation Advocates may be faculty and staff members of the community trained by the Chief Diversity Officer or the Committee on Climate, Equity, and Inclusion.
+Each of the One Process roles is specialized and members of the Dominican University community should serve in only one capacity during an academic year.
+The roles of One Process stakeholders are defined below:

-Confidential Victim Advocates: Confidential Victim Advocates from the Dominican University community (faculty/staff/student) are trained to offer resources and support, explain how the Dominican's grievance and disciplinary system works, and help navigate the reporting process.
+Confidential Resource (CRs): A Confidential Resource is a member of the Dominican University community who is trained to offer resources and support, explain how the Dominican's grievance and disciplinary system works, and help navigate the reporting process.
+Confidential Resources may talk to a victim/survivor but is required to report the details of an incident to the Title IX Coordinator without including the reporter's identifying information.